tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

 # create a query
 CREATE OR REPLACE QUERY q2b (string accntName, list<double> query_vector) SYNTAX v3 {

+  //Declare a global accumulator to store the similarity score of the result set to the query vector MapAccum<Vertex<Account>, Float> @@similarity;
   //Declare a local sum accumulator to add values.
 Each vertex has its own accumulator of the declared type
   //The vertex instance is selected based on the FROM clause pattern.
   SumAccum<int> @totalTransfer = 0;